 - 1RM: (100 x Weight) / (101.3 – 2.67123 x Reps)

-Now that you have determined your 1RM through these calculations , it is crucial to know how to use this information to structure your strength training routine:
+Now that you've determined your 1RM through these calculations , it's crucial to know how to use this information to structure your strength training routine:

 - For hypertrophy (increased muscle mass), aim for 70-85% of your 1RM.